Improving Lip Appearance with Cannula Case # 1094

 So, what happens during Lip fillers?

-During some injections, the filler is simply injected subcutaneously so that the cannula can glide through the tissue without harming anything in its path.
+During some injections, the filler is injected subcutaneously so that the cannula can glide through the tissue without harming anything.
 There will be a significant reduction in skin injuries and problems.
-After that, we are able to ensure we are on the deepest plane in the face, and that reduces hazards.
+After that, we can ensure we are on the deepest plane in the face, and that reduces hazards.
 When injecting fillers deep into the skin, they might resemble bone and, as a result, seem best when the patient smiles or emotes.
 The injection procedure is straightforward and painless.
 The number of pokes at each location is just one or two, not ten or twenty.

 Lip Augmentation with Cosmetic Injections Case # 1026